wanghaisheng/responsive-landing-page-starter/content/blog/en/will-bots-give-rise-voice-seo-bidding-spoken-queries.md

 ---
 title: Will Bots Give Rise to Voice SEO and Bidding on Spoken Queries?
-description: As users increasingly rely on voice bots and personal assistants for recommendations on their buying decisions, businesses will do all they can to have their products and services listed among the suggested options.
+description: As voice bots increasingly make recommendations on buying decisions, businesses will do all they can to get their products and services suggested to users.
-  Opearlo Co-Founder/CTO Oscar Merry and I speculated on what that experience might be like for users.
-Watch the video of our conversation […]
 thumbnail: /content/blog/will-bots-give-rise-voice-seo-bidding-spoken-queries/Bots-Clip11_800x300.jpg
 author: sammachin
 published: true